 Anglesea is a better alternative in my opinion, not as busy and a more spectacular beach (and you just need 10 minutes to drive on top).

-I like Lorne for the village feeling.
-Lots of cafes, small restaurants and shops to stroll around after the surfing.
+I like Lorne for the village character.
+Lots of cafes, small restaurants and shops to stroll around after surfing.
 Budget another 20 minutes drive though.

 I know the feeling, you are in Melbourne and you want to go surfing but no waves at the beach.
 Unfortunately, we are in a bay and there is no surfing here.

 The Great Ocean Road, besides a great area to experience, has also a few great spots to surf.

 If you prefer to have everything organised for you from Melbourne, without having to rent a car, then you have a couple of options.

 Book a one day trip.
 It works great if you have limited time.
 Unfortunately, you will not be able to see the 12 Apostles as the tour ends in Lorne (there is no physical time to drive more than that, after a 2 hours surfing session).

 Book an overnight trip.
 This is a great tour that will allow you to experience most of the Great Ocean Road attractions, including the 12 Apostles, and at the same time have a 2-hours surfing session each day.
 I like this great ocean tour because it gives a real Aussie experience